Electronic invoicing in Argentina: requirements, how it works, and how to comply with ARCA

 For a dispatch advice issued under Article 12 of the general resolution, the association must be made once they have been reported in accordance with the established regulations.

-QR Code on Electronic Invoices
+QR Code on Electronic Receipts

 This regulation has been in effect since December 2020 for taxpayers who request authorization for electronic invoices using the WebService-based information exchange system.
 When the authorization request for electronic invoice issuance is made through the "Online Invoices" service or the "Mobile Invoice" app, the system will automatically add the QR code to the authorized invoice.